-The Office of Veterans Affairs (OVA) provides specialized customer service to members of the various branches of military service, for veterans and eligible members registration for Veterans Administration (VA) benefits, and counseling and general assistance in admission to the University.
-The VA Certifying Official for Norfolk State University also assists students with the required VA Educational Plan and serves as a liaison between the University and the regional VA office to provide information on university procedures and to resolve problems regarding eligibility and payment of VA benefits.
-The OVA also provides basic information about Virginia State Veterans benefits, including the Virginia War Orphans Program.
+The Office of Military Services and Veterans Affairs (MSVA) provides support and assistance to active duty military, reservists, Veterans and family seeking to complete their education from admission through graduation.
+MSVA also provides counseling to students using tuition assistance and Department of Veterans Affairs (VA) education benefits.
+The VA Certifying Official for Norfolk State University assists students with Education Plans and serves as a liaison between the University and the VA, providing information on university procedures and resolving problems regarding eligibility and payment of VA benefits.
+MSVA also provides information about Virginia State Veterans benefits, including the Virginia Military Survivors and Dependents Education Program.

-Each semester, veterans using VA educational benefits must report to the campus OVA after completing the enrollment process.
-New veterans who are planning to use VA benefits must report to the OVA before enrolling.
-Veterans must immediately inform the campus OVA if they add, drop, audit, stop attending, have a class or enrollment cancelled, withdraw or are withdrawn from class(es) or the University, are unable to attend classes, or make any changes to their enrollment status.
+Each semester, students using VA education benefits must report their enrollment to MSVA by completing the Veterans Enrollment Reporting Form.
+New students who are planning to use VA benefits must report to MSVA before enrolling.
+Students using VA benefits must immediately inform MSVA if they add, drop, audit, stop attending, have a class cancelled, withdraw or are withdrawn from class(es) or the University, are unable to attend classes, or make any changes to their enrollment.

-Educational assistance is available for U.S. military veterans and members of the National Guard and Selected Reserve.
-In some cases, dependents of veterans in certain categories may be eligible for these benefits.
-In all instances, the Department of Veterans Affairs (VA) determines eligibility.
-The VA sends monthly benefit checks directly to the student following verification of enrollment each semester.
+Educational assistance is available for U.S. military Veterans and members of the National Guard and Selected Reserve.
+Dependents of Veterans in certain categories may be eligible for benefits.
+In all instances, the VA determines eligibility.
+The VA sends monthly payments directly to the student following verification of enrollment each semester.
 Receipt of VA benefits may have an impact on levels of federal and state financial aid for which a student may be eligible; therefore inquiries regarding financial aid eligibility should be directed to the Norfolk State University Office of Financial Aid.
-Students who will attend school under the sponsorship of the VA Vocational Rehabilitation Program should make initial inquiry to the VA by calling the toll-free number 1-800-827-1000.
-Norfolk State University receives tuition payments for veterans under Veterans Vocational Rehabilitation Program.
-However, all other students must make payments according to the schedule of fees or apply for advance pay 120 days prior to the start of the semester.
-The University accepts the College Fee W aiver for students authorized for the Virginia War Orphans Program.
+Norfolk State University is authorized to receive tuition payments for Veterans attending school under the Veterans Readiness and Employment Program.
+For information on the program and eligibilty requirments, Veterans should contact VA at 1-800-827-1000.
+The University also accepts tuition waivers under the Virginia Military Survivors and Dependents Education Program.